- Meet Our Team

 Nursing home negligence is any unreasonably dangerous decision, action, or inaction by staff or administration of a nursing facility that results in harm to residents or other staff.
 It consists of unreasonably dangerous and harmful conduct relating to both medical and non-medical aspects of providing and caring for residents of nursing homes.
-In some cases, nursing home negligence also constitutes what is known as medical malpractice, which is a failure to provide medical treatment that meets a minimum standard of care.

 Some circumstances that can qualify as negligence in a Temecula nursing home setting include: